October 14th, 2020

-Iron deficiency occurs when the body doesn't absorb enough iron needed to perform daily functions.
+Iron deficiency after bariatric surgery occurs when the body doesn't absorb enough iron needed to perform daily functions.
 You might be deficient and not even know because symptoms appear only when iron deficiency has progressed to iron deficiency anemia, a condition in which the body's iron stores are low enough that a sufficient amount of normal red blood cells cannot be made to carry oxygen efficiently throughout the body.
 Iron deficiency is one of the most common nutritional deficiencies in the United States, and it's the leading cause of anemia.
 Those who have had bariatric surgery are at great risk of developing an iron deficiency due to restriction, malabsorption, or a combination of the two.

 There are many reasons as to why a person might become iron deficient.
 We know that bariatric surgery changes the way your body absorbs vitamins and minerals from food.

 Eating too little iron over an extended amount of time can cause a shortage in your body.
 After bariatric surgery, your body might have trouble digesting and absorbing iron from food.
 Iron deficiency can occur after any bariatric procedure, despite routine supplementation.